Multivariate confluent Vandermonde with G-Arnoldi and applications: Applications of MV+G-A and numerical results

-is orthonormal, which depends on the function values and certain partial derivatives evaluated at particular nodes\footnote{The case ${\cal X}_i=\emptyset$ implies that the first-order partial derivative w.r.t $x_i$ is not involved explicitly in the LS problem \eqref{eq:generalmodel}.
-This happens frequently in solving PDEs (see Example \ref{eg:PDE1}).}.
+is orthonormal, which depends on the function values and certain partial derivatives evaluated at particular nodes\footnote{The case ${\mathcal X}_i=\emptyset$ implies that the first-order partial derivative w.r.t $x_i$ is not involved explicitly in the LS problem \eqref{eq:generalmodel}.}.

+The choice of $\mathcal{X} \subseteq \Omega$ is closely tied to the sample complexity and point distribution needed for accurate least-squares approximation, playing a pivotal role within the MV+G-A framework.
+For the special case where $\mathcal{L}u = u$, extensive literature exists on near-optimal sampling strategies for least-squares polynomial approximation (e.g., \cite{adca:2020,adcd:2022,adhu:2020,adsh:2023,codl:2013,comi:2017,zhna:2023}).
+In particular, \cite{zhna:2023} demonstrates that for a broad class of domains, MV+G-A (which, when $\mathcal{L}u = u$, reduces to the multivariate V+A method \cite{aukl:2021,hoka:2020,zhna:2023}) achieves near-optimal approximation with $m = O(g^2)$ equally spaced samples, or $m = O(g^2 \log g)$ random samples.
+Further improvements are possible with weighted approaches: Weighted least squares \cite{comi:2017} and weighted MV+A \cite{zhna:2023} can reduce sample complexity to $m = O(g \log g)$, while retaining near-optimal accuracy.
+While the selection of $\mathcal{X}$ in a given domain $\Omega$ remains a critical research question in the general MV+G-A framework, we do not address it in this work.

+The primary objective of the following examples is to illustrate how a particular application, given a set of nodes $\mathcal{X}$ in a domain $\Omega$, determines both the discretization matrix $\mathbf{L}$ and the $G$-inner product within the MV+G-A framework.
+Notably, all associated coefficient matrices ${\bf A}$ in \eqref{eq:generalmodel} exhibit a numerically favorable condition number of 1.

-\subsection{The multivariate Hermite least-squares problem and a node-specific orthogonalization}
+\subsubsection{The multivariate Hermite least-squares problem and a node-specific orthogonalization}

-As our first example, we apply MV+G-A to compute the multivariate Hermite least-squares problem. \begin{example} {Consider the simple function \cite{zhna:2023}
+As our first example to illustrate the framework in Section \ref{subsec:Ginner}, we apply MV+G-A to compute the multivariate Hermite least-squares problem. \begin{example} {For a simple function \cite{zhna:2023}